 The face-to-face component of the certificate will typically be delivered on ten Saturdays over the course of the year, in Mary Immaculate College (MIC) Limerick and in the Middletown Centre for Autism (MCA).
 Some face-to-face sessions may place in Dublin, where guest speakers are involved.
 Prospective students will indicate on their application form their preferred location at which to study: MIC or MCA.
 All students will be required to attend an induction day in Mary Immaculate College for registration and orientation purposes.
 Students will be required to engage weekly with a range of research papers, podcasts, videos and/or reflective exercises.
 The online content is delivered through and supported by Mary Immaculate College’s Moodle platform.
 All students will be enrolled as students of Mary Immaculate College and will be required to complete formal assessment prior to the award of the Certificate.
 Successful completion of the Certificate provides a successful candidate with 30 ECTS / 60 CAT point

 A Bachelor's Degree or a Level 8 qualification or equivalent in any discipline is required for entry to this programme.
 Evidence of this in the form of transcripts is required at application stage.

 For more information about fees for this programme, please go to the postgraduate fees 2018-19 page – click here

 How to Apply

-- The application form must also include your university transcript(s).
+- o The application form must include your university transcript(s).

-- Return the application form plus PayPal receipt number to:
+- 2. Return the application form with your PayPal receipt number of your application fee to: